Photo courtesy of Daily News

 As reported instances of deforestation increase and the DWC abrogates its mandate of conservation for control, is there a future for wildlife in Sri Lanka?

 This is the second part in a series on Abandoning Conservation For Control: The Political Destruction Of The Department Of Wildlife Conservation.
-Part 3 – The Final Nail in the Coffin of the Wild Elephant – will be published tomorrow.
+Click here to recap on Part one -The Uncertain Fate of Rambo the Elephant, and here to read Part 3 – The Final Nail in the Coffin of the Wild Elephant.